 Christians should perform their earthly jobs as if Jesus was their literal boss.

 Why should Christians give an extra effort on the job?
 To maneuver for promotions?
-To set someone else up to fail?
+Or to set someone else up to fail?
 To impress the boss?
 No, we should do it because God expects it.
 Whatever your job, perform it sincerely and heartily (not grudgingly) as if you were working for Jesus Himself (Colossians 3:22-23).

 - As an employee, what can you do to improve your performance?